Motion of grain boundaries with dynamic lattice misorientations and with triple junctions drag: Evolution of grain boundary network

 Thus, we can proceed now using the same arguments as in Sections \ref{sec:4}-\ref{sec:6}.
 To show the existence of solution of \eqref{eq:7.7}, we integrate \eqref{eq:7.7} and rewrite in the form of integral equations.
 After that, we can make a contraction mapping argument as it was done in Section \ref{sec:4} for a single triple junction.
 The key ingredient in this approach is to show a priori lower bounds for the distance of two triple junctions, similar to Lemma \ref{lem:4.3}.
 If an initial grain boundary network is sufficiently close to some equilibrium state, then any triple junction is close to its associated initial position (moreover, no critical events happen during short enough time interval).
 Thus, we can obtain a priori lower bounds for the distance between the two triple junctions.

-To show the uniqueness and continuous dependence on the initial data of the solution, maximum principle for orientations plays an important role.
-Since the coefficient matrix for $\alpha^{(k)}$ of \eqref{eq:7.7} is semi-positive definite, we can obtain the maximum principle like in Proposition \ref{prop:5.2}, and hence we can proceed with the same argument as in Section \ref{sec:6}.
-Therefore, we obtain, \begin{theorem} In a grain boundary network with lattice orientations, if triple junctions at the initial state are sufficiently close to triple junctions at the equilibrium state, then the problem \eqref{eq:7.7} has a unique time local solution. \end{theorem}
+The uniqueness and continuous dependence on the initial data can be obtained in a similar way as discussed in Theorem \ref{thm:6.1} and \ref{thm:6.2}.
+Indeed, as in Remark \ref{rem:2.4}, the convexity assumption \eqref{eq:2.Assumption2} is not needed to show the uniqueness and continuous dependence.
+Nevertheless, the convexity assumption \eqref{eq:2.Assumption2} and its consequence, the result \eqref{eq:7.20} are important if one would like to guarantee the maximum principle type result for the orientations, similar to Proposition \ref{prop:5.2}.
+Therefore, we obtain, \begin{theorem} In a grain boundary network with lattice orientations, if triple junctions at the initial state are sufficiently close to triple junctions at the equilibrium state, then the problem \eqref{eq:7.7} has a unique time local solution and the magnitude of the orientation of each grain is bounded by the $l^2$ sum of the initial orientations of the grains in the network, that is, $(\alpha^{(k')}(t))^2\leq\sum_{k}(\alpha^{(k)}(0))^2$ for $t>0$. \end{theorem}

 \begin{remark} Note, that the proposed model of dynamic orientations (\ref{eq:7.4}) (and, hence, dynamic misorientations, (\ref{eq:7.7}), or Langevin type equation if critical events/grain boundaries disappearance events are taken into account) is reminiscent of the recently developed theory for the grain boundary character distribution (GBCD) \cite{DK:BEEEKT,DK:gbphysrev,MR2772123,MR3729587}, which suggests that the evolution of the GBCD satisfies a Fokker-Planck Equation (GBCD is an empirical distribution of the relative length (in 2D) or area (in 3D) of interface with a given lattice misorientation and normal).
 More details will be presented in future studies.
 Large time asymptotic analysis of the model proposed in the current work will be presented in the forthcoming paper. \end{remark}